satchel inv line hider line hider line hider line hider line hider line hider line hider

 Stymie, would you mind keeping this conversation between us?

 No problem, Bridget!
-Confidentiality is what STMI units are known for!
+STMI units are known for their unwavering confidentiality!

 Thanks, Stymie.
 We'll talk to you again soon.